 - Enables researchers to manage and promote their publications.

-- Provides a persistent web address for each article that can be used for citation
+- Provides a persistent web address for each article that can be used for ongoing citation purposes.

-- Ensures the ongoing preservation of a digital copy of your thesis.
+- Ensures the ongoing preservation of a digital copy of your thesis and other non-traditional research outputs (NTROs).

 For the University